 Accomodation in Budva and Ulcinj

-The view from the room terraces is amazing and the hotel is an oasis of respite from the people who flock to the nearby beach.
+There is a swimming pool, a private beach and a restaurant with fantastic sea views.
+The hotel location feels secluded and it is an oasis of respite from the people who flock to the nearby beach.

 If when you read the name “The beach house” you are thinking of a glamorous house in front of the ocean, well you would be disappointed, but if you like the idea of falling asleep with the noise of the sea then you are in the right place.